ncsu-decifr/tbas-tutorial/tutorial2.md

 # Tutorial 2: Phylogeny-based placement of unknown sequences, de novo phylogenetic reconstruction of subtrees and haplotype network inference

-Things to note before getting started:
+Things to note before starting:
+* Pop-up windows will need to be enabled when using TBAS.

-* PReferences for each tree are provided under the Citations menu.
-We advise users to refer to the original papers for details on the specific primers that were used for amplification and sequencing of the Loci included in T-BAS.
+* References for each tree are provided under the Citations menu.
+It is advised that users refer to the original papers for details on the specific primers that were used for amplification and sequencing of the loci included in T-BAS.

 In this tutorial we will be using the *Ramularia* reference tree as an example to illustrate the placement features available in T-BAS.